New ideas and new vendors such as Juniper Mist and Cisco Meraki are promising a comeback by Bluetooth LE in interaction with the customer.

 From 2014 to 2016, the retail sector saw a great deal of hype surrounding customer tracking with Bluetooth LE.
 However, the big breakthrough never materialised.
 At that time, communication focused on the broadcasting of advertising by means of proximity notifications, but these were met with criticism by customers.
 What is more, there were no sustainable initiatives for persuading customers to install an app.
-Fresh ideas regarding interaction with the customer along with new vendors such as Mist Systems are now promising a comeback by Bluetooth LE technology, which is set to take in Germany too.
+Fresh ideas regarding interaction with the customer along with new vendors such as Juniper Mist are now promising a comeback by Bluetooth LE technology, which is set to take in Germany too.

 Worldwide enthusiasm for Bluetooth LE and new fields of application